Skip to main content

 Diverse and Skilled Workforce

-At DHI, creating a workplace that celebrates diversity and promotes inclusivity is embedded in the culture and values of our organization.
-To achieve our mission of Connecting Futures Now and serve as an ideal employer, we promote diversity, equity and inclusion as programs lead by leadership as well as employees.
+At DHI, creating an inclusive workplace is embedded in the culture and values of our organization.
+To achieve our mission of Connecting Futures Now and serve as an ideal employer, we promote inclusion led by leadership as well as employees.

-It is a strategic objective of DHI to focus on building a culture of inclusivity, anchored by four pillars: diversity training, inclusive hiring practices, volunteering and employee resource groups.
-We are committed to building a diverse and inclusive workforce and making meaningful progress on making DHI an inclusive environment and driving improvements in this area over time.
+It is a strategic objective of DHI to focus on building a welcoming culture, including employee resource groups and volunteering in the communities we serve.
+We are committed to building an engaged workforce and making meaningful progress on making DHI an inclusive environment and driving improvements in this area over time.

 DHI has office locations in Denver, Colorado; Des Moines, Iowa; and New York City.
 The distribution of employees by location is as follows: